DP-3T/dp3t-sdk-backend/README.md

 There is also a possible extension to the base web service provided.
 The JWT config is intended to implement a possibility to authorize the post requests used to publish the secret keys from the clients.
 JWTs, which are signed by a health authority, are used.
 An interface is provided, which can be used to define the behavior of authorization (c.f. the `ValidateRequest` class and its implementation in `NoValidateRequest` and `JWTValidator`).

 ## Fake Requests
-Since a client has to send its keys to the backend, it would be possible to filter traffic based on post requests to the backend, in order to find out, which IP addressess are "infected".
+Since a client has to send its keys to the backend, it would be possible to filter traffic based on post requests to the backend, in order to find out, which IP addresses are "infected".
 To minimize such a risk clients will send a fake request, where the time delay is based on a Poisson distribution.

 ### Time Delay
 In order to minimize the risk of timing attacks, to find out whether a request was fake or not, a time-delay of 1.5s is  introduced for the `POST` request.